4 methods to separate first and last names in Google Sheets

 Method 2: Using Split text to columns

-Google Sheets provides a built-in tool to separate names.
-However, this tool splits the name in place.
-The last name moves to the next column and the first name remains in the original column.
+Google Sheets also provides a built-in tool to separate names.
+IN this method, the last name moves to the next column and the first name remains in the original column.

 Step 1: Highlight the cell with data to be split.

-Here, A1 – A7 is highlighted.
+Here, A1 – A7 are highlighted.
 You can see the highlighted cells’ names in the formula bar at the top left.

 Step 2: Select Split text to columns.